 Forty years pass and in 1986 the word gets out that Heini Thyssen is thinking of moving his collection from the Villa Favorita on Lake Lugano.
 Countries fall over themselves to get hold of it (including Prime Minister Thatcher—the only time she takes a direct interest in the arts) and the Nazi past never gets mentioned.
 As Heini intended from the outset—because it was what his new Spanish wife, Tita, wanted—Spain wins, and in 1993 pays $350m for half the collection.

 What of the man himself?
 One of the less attractive aspects of the art world is the servile admiration for major collectors when, for every true collector, in the sense of someone with real knowledge and passion, there are dozens of neurotic shopaholics, snobs or greedy investors.
 This book, which describes Heini’s addictions to alcohol and women with gusto, puts him squarely in the shopaholic category and says that he had little real knowledge or love of art, merely a craving to acquire.
 Since, however, Heini’s most dynamic and inspiring art advisor, Simon de Pury, refused to talk to David Litchfield, this is the part of the book that is weakest.
 During the period when de Pury worked as Thyssen’s curator, the range of his collecting expanded to include US art and the Russian Avant-garde, the collections were properly ?published and the extraordinary exchange exhibitions of the 1980s between the Hermitage and the Villa Favorita took place.
-It was a good partnership and probably the most productive and enjoyable part of Thyssen’s generally disappointing life, so it is a pity that it does not get more subtle and informed treatment, because the rest of this Thyssen saga is pretty unedifying, wit almost everyone in it variously or severely degenerate, deranged, greedy, callous, vulgar or snobbish.
+It was a good partnership and probably the most productive and enjoyable part of Thyssen’s generally disappointing life, so it is a pity that it does not get more subtle and informed treatment, because the rest of this Thyssen saga is pretty unedifying, with almost everyone in it variously or severally degenerate, deranged, greedy, callous, vulgar or snobbish.

 Should Heini Thyssen be blamed for what his family did?
 No. Although he knew what was happening, he did not take part in events and was too young to influence them.
 Would a Thyssen-Bornemisza Museum be created today with such insouciance by a national government?
 Probably not.
 What should happen now?
 The provenance of any works in the Thyssen-Bornemisza Museum bought by Heini’s father, Heinrich Thyssen, in the period 1932 to 1945, but particularly after the fall of France, should be examined very closely.
 Because one of the revelations of this book is that, far from having ceased to buy works of art in 1938, as Heinrich and then Heini maintained, pictures moved between Paris and Switzerland, where Heinrich Thyssen lived, and by 1945, 218 works of art had been bought.
 Heinrich Thyssen always denied that he went to France during the Nazi occupation, but in fact he made numerous journeys to Paris, where Hotel Drouot was selling works stolen from French Jews.
 And so were Julius Böhler and Karl Haberstock, with both of whom he had dealings.
 If any works are found to have been stolen from Jews, the very least that should happen is that they should be returned to the rightful owners.